obie-china/Airflow-ETL-pipeline/README.md

 Overview
 -----------
-This is a data pipeline that retrieves data from a PostgreSQL database, and then loads that data into a Snowflake Database.
+This is a data pipeline that implements change data capture, retrieving data from a PostgreSQL database, and then loads that data into a Snowflake Database.

 Built With
 -------------